Automotive drive shaft design with virtual load estimation

 De4LoRa project: virtual load estimation for an 800V hybrid powertrain

-We are providing similar load estimations within the De4LoRa (Double E-drive For Long Range), a project for an innovative powertrain concept conducted by Vitesco Technologies as coordinator, TU Darmstadt and other industrial partners.
+We are providing similar load estimations within the De4LoRa (Double E-drive For Long Range), a project for an innovative powertrain concept conducted by Vitesco Technologies as coordinator, TU Darmstadt, and the industrial partners Hyundai Motor Europe Technical Center GmbH, AVL Software and Functions GmbH, APS-technology GmbH, BMZ Germany GmbH, Isar Getriebetechnik GmbH & Co.
+KG and Windschiegl Maschinenbau GmbH.

 Let’s analyze together how your shaft is spinning!